 - influenza, better known as the flu

-If any symptoms do not resolve with home care or if they get worse, contact a doctor.
-This is especially important if there is difficulty breathing.
+If any symptoms do not resolve with home care or if they get worse, a person should contact a doctor.
+This is especially important if they experience difficulty breathing.

-Some over-the-counter medicines may help adults with URI symptoms.
+Some over-the-counter (OTC) medicines may help adults with URI symptoms.
 These include:

 Pain relief medication